pyfyre/pyfyre/README.md

-# PyNani
+# PyFyre
-PyNani is a Python web user interface framework for building reactive static websites.
+PyFyre is a Python web frontend framework for building reactive static websites.
 Pynani is free and open source project.

 Note: Master Branch is not stable, if you want to use PyNani please use Stable branch, thank you!

 ## Stay Updated
-If you would like to get updates about the PyNani framework, we created a [Facebook Page](https://www.facebook.com/pynaniframework) where we are going to post all the updates like newly created widgets, adjustments, core updates, and more.
+If you would like to get updates about the PyFyre framework, we created a [Facebook Page](https://www.facebook.com/pynaniframework) where we are going to post all the updates like newly created widgets, adjustments, core updates, and more.
 Please consider liking it also.
 Thank you so much!

 ## Documentation
-Documentation for PyNani is still in development.
+Documentation for PyFyre is still in development.

 ## Examples
 We have examples in the [examples](examples) folder.
 But here is the super simple example.